-The campus will support an individual’s desire to keep a complaint private, except when that request interferes with the University’s obligation to provide a safe and nondiscriminatory environment for all students, faculty, and staff.
-In any case, the University will take steps to protect the student bringing the complaint and limit disclosure of information to those who have a need to know.
+The campus will support an individual’s desire to keep a report private, except when that request interferes with the University’s obligation to provide a safe and nondiscriminatory environment for all students, faculty, and staff.
+In any case, the University will take steps to protect the student making the report and limit disclosure of information to those who have a need to know.
 Students, or staff who are not Responsible Employees for reporting purposes, can choose to talk through an incident of sexual misconduct with a confidential resource before making a report, to better understand reporting options.
 Students, or staff who are not Responsible Employees, may also consult with the Title IX Coordinator to obtain information outlining the formal complaint process or information on contact information for confidential resources before making a report or filing a formal complaint.

 Do I have to give names and other details?

 If you are not a Responsible Employee bound to meet the obligation to provide detailed reports, you can choose whether to identify the alleged offender or not.
 However, if you want UIS to pursue an investigation of your concerns, you must name the person you believe to have violated the Sexual Misconduct Policy and file a formal complaint against them.
 If you don’t wish to pursue a formal complaint from which an investigation will be launched it is strictly your choice whether you name the person or persons about whom you have concerns.
 However, please be aware that choosing not to name the alleged offender may limit UIS’s ability to respond comprehensively to the sexual conduct of concern.

 What is the difference between confidential and non-confidential resources?